-His latest venture, called Chez Simon Cantine Urbaine, trades in barbecue for a diner-style menu of other all-American classics: smashed burgers on potato rolls, patty melts, chili cheese fries, and hot dogs.
+His latest venture, Chez Simon Cantine Urbaine, trades in barbecue for a diner-style menu of other all-American classics: smashed burgers on potato rolls, patty melts, chili cheese fries, and hot dogs.
 The fare stands in opposition to the commonplace poutine-slinging casse-croûtes that dot the city, but strikes a similarly cheesy cord.
-Chez Simon’s Tétraultville locale previously belonged to family-run taqueria Nopales, which on December 20 posted to its Facebook account news of its closure.
+Chez Simon’s Tétreaultville locale previously belonged to family-run taqueria Nopales, which on December 20 posted news of its closure on Facebook.
 (Nopales owners Margarita and Walter decided to trade in the restaurant life for an undisclosed travel-related project.)

 Chez Simon Cantine Urbaine opens next week at 8517 Hochelaga Street.